lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 ---

-### pgd_large()

-`int pgd_large(pgd_t pgd)`

-[pgd_large()][pgd_large] determines whether the specified PGD entry is marked huge, indicating the PUD page it points at is huge.

-This function is defined as returning 0 on x86-64 - PUD pages are never huge.

-#### Arguments

-* `pgd` - The PGD entry we want to determine is marked huge or not.

-#### Returns

-Truthy (non-zero) if the PGD entry is marked huge.

----

 ### pud_large()

 `int pud_large(pud_t pud)`

-[pud_large()][pud_large] determines whether the specified PUD entry is marked huge, indicating the PMD page it points at is huge.
+[pud_large()][pud_large] determines whether the specified PUD entry is marked gigantic, indicating it points at a gigantic physical page (1GiB on x86-64.)

-The function tests the `_PAGE_PSE` and `_PAGE_PRESENT` flags to determine whether the page is marked huge and not swapped out/otherwise unavailable, respectively.
+The function tests the `_PAGE_PSE` and `_PAGE_PRESENT` flags to determine whether the page is marked gigantic and not swapped out/otherwise unavailable, respectively.

 #### Arguments

-* `pud` - The PUD entry we want to determine is marked huge or not.
+* `pud` - The PUD entry we want to determine is marked gigantic or not.

 #### Returns

-Truthy (non-zero) if the PUD entry is marked huge.
+Truthy (non-zero) if the PUD entry is marked gigantic.

 ---